What Materials Are My Walls Made Of? - Surewise

 Fibreglass

 Fibreglass is most commonly used as insulation, keeping homes warm in winter and cool in summer.
 It’s used in walls and more frequently roofs.
-These days, fibreglass is also used to bolster the durability and improve the flexibility of other materials, including plastics and wooden walls, and can even be used to provide aesthetic effects to exterior walls.
+These days, fibreglass is also used to bolster durability and improve the flexibility of other materials, including plastics and wooden walls, and can even be used to provide aesthetic effects to exterior walls.
 It is waterproof and protects against rust, which is helpful in high-rainfall and flood-prone areas.

 As a non-standard building, insurers need as much information as possible about the specs and particular usage of fibreglass in your build.